Comparative fault can directly reduce the value of a Michigan motorcycle accident claim.

 Can I still recover damages if I was partially at fault for the motorcycle crash?

-What happens if I’m found 51% or more at fault for the accident?
+What happens if I’m found more than 50% at fault for the accident?

-If you are 51% or more at fault, you are barred from recovering non-economic damages like pain and suffering.
-You may still be eligible for certain No-Fault benefits, but your ability to pursue a full personal injury claim would be severely limited.
+If you are found more than 50% at fault, Michigan law bars recovery of non-economic damages, including pain and suffering.
+Depending on the circumstances, you may still be eligible for certain no-fault benefits, but your ability to recover additional compensation becomes much more limited.

 How do insurance companies try to assign comparative fault to motorcyclists?